-Eastern White Pine grows from Minnesota through Newfoundland, and south along the Mississippi basin and Appalachian Mountains to Georgia and Mississippi.
-As it is a soft wood, it is less costly than oak but has a tendency to check.
+Eastern White Pine grows from Minnesota through Newfoundland and south along the Mississippi basin and the Appalachian Mountains to Georgia and Mississippi.
+As it is a softwood, it is less costly than oak but tends to check.
 It has multiple sizes of knots and is a blond wood with occasional red streaking.
 It cracks and checks as it dries, which gives it a rustic, weathered appearance.
 It is easy to work with and does not twist or deflect when properly treated.
 However, it is not as strong as Douglas Fir.

 This hardwood grows from the Great Lakes to Nova Scotia and as far south as Georgia.
-For a hardwood, it is a fast growing species and is very popular as a framing choice.
+Hardwood is a fast-growing species and is very popular as a framing choice.
 However, it is not resistant to decay or as strong as white oak.

-Other woods can be used in timber frame home construction, and each has its own characteristics.
-Southern yellow pine, spruce and cedar are also good choices for your home, depending on your location and the features you want in your building material.
+Other woods can be used in timber frame home construction, each with its own characteristics.
+Southern yellow pine, spruce, and cedar are also good choices for your home, depending on your location and desired features in your building material.

 What Is Checking And Twisting?

 Some wood species are more prone to checking and twisting than others are, so this characteristic is taken into consideration when choosing wood for construction.
-Checking does not generally weaken the wood, and adds character and an aged quality to the appearance of the timbers.
+Checking does not generally weaken the wood and adds character and aged quality to the appearance of the timbers.